Lightning-AI/pytorch-lightning/docs/source-fabric/index.rst

       .. image:: https://pl-bolts-doc-images.s3.us-east-2.amazonaws.com/mov.gif
          :alt: Animation showing how to convert standard training code to Lightning
    :right:
-      Fabric is the fast and lightweight way to scale PyTorch models without boilerplate code which allows you to easily switch from running on CPU to GPU (Apple Silicon, CUDA, ...), TPU, multi-GPU or even multi-node training.
+      Lightning Fabric is designed to enable the flexibility and control needed to scale billion-trillion parameter models.
-      You can also leverage state-of-the-art distributed training strategies (DDP, FSDP, DeepSpeed) and mixed precision out of the box.
+      Convert PyTorch code to Lightning Fabric in 5 lines to get full control over scaling models and SOTA distributed training strategies (DDP, FSDP, DeepSpeed) right out of the box.

 .. raw:: html